ForLoveOfCats/SkyOfSteel/README.md

 ### Performing the Build

 * Clone the git repo (or download as zip and extract)
-* Cd into the project root and run `nuget restore SkyOfSteel.sln`
+* Cd into the project root and run `nuget restore SkyOfSteel.sln` (This will pull in Newtonsoft.Json as the only dependency)
 * Open the Godot editor to the project and let it reimport all the assets then hit "Play" near the upper right corner (play icon)
   * The editor will proceed to build and launch the project